-The Board of Directors and management are committed to sound corporate governance.
-We have in place a comprehensive corporate governance framework which incorporates the corporate governance requirements of the Sarbanes-Oxley Act of 2002, the Securities and Exchange Commission (the "SEC") and the NYSE.
+The Board and management are committed to sound corporate governance.
+We have in place a comprehensive corporate governance framework which incorporates the corporate governance requirements of the Sarbanes-Oxley Act of 2002, the SEC and the NYSE.
 Consistent with our commitment to corporate governance, we do not rely on the exceptions from certain of the NYSE's corporate governance listing requirements available to majority controlled companies.
-The key components of our corporate governance framework are set forth in the following documents:
+Our corporate governance practices include: